CoPokBl/EsTools/README.md

 ## Installing
 Download the latest .jar from our [releases page](https://github.com/CoPokBl/EsTools/releases/).
 Place the file in the plugins folder of your server and start it.
-For optional Vault support install [Vault from SpigotMC](https://www.spigotmc.org/resources/vault.34315/).

 ## Support
 The plugin is designed to work on every public spigot build.
 Any issues found on legacy versions